How to Write a Nonprofit Press Release | Step-by-Step Guide

 Write this instead:

-Headline: “XYZ Nonprofit Organizes their Annual Gala Dinner
+Headline: “XYZ Nonprofit Organizes their Annual Gala Dinner”

-Subheadline: “Raises 1 Million to Support the City’s Homeless Veterans
+Subheadline: “Raises 1 Million to Support the City’s Homeless Veterans”

 Why is it better?

 There is information about what the nonprofit will be using the money for, not just the fact that they were able to secure the donations.
+It provides a reason for the reader to click on the link and continue reading and doesn’t feel insufficient.

 2. Tell A Story

+Every good nonprofit press release is, in its own way, a story.
 A nonprofit press release can speak about your local or global impact, but in a way that’s relevant to your audience.

 You can talk about the “why” of your nonprofit – why it does what it does and where your mission came from, but don’t lead with or focus on your mission statement.
 Reporters generally don’t care about an extensive background story of your nonprofit.